rreinold/FitnessDashboard_D3js/readme.md

 Credit to HTML5Up for their Parallelism HTML Template http://html5up.net/parallelism

-Credit to Rohan Gupta, James Fenton, Jurjen Versteeg and The Noun Project for the incredible icons.
+Credit to Rohan Gupta, James Fenton, Jurjen Versteeg, Gabriele Fumero, Tyler Glaude and The Noun Project for the incredible icons.